princeGH71/Day_1-git/README.md

-Hi everyone this ia Prince Soni
+Hi everyone this is Prince Soni